 JAKE SHEFFIELD - TREASURER

-Jake is a CPA and Senior Manager at a prominent Santa Barbara based accounting firm.
-He specializes in corporate taxes and accounting.
+Jake is a CPA and Partner at Bartlett, Pringle & Wolf, LLP, a prominent Santa Barbara based accounting firm.
+He specializes in business taxes and accounting.
 In addition to his experience in public accounting, his background includes an undergraduate degree in Economics and Accounting from UC Santa Barbara and a master’s degree in Taxation from Golden Gate University.
 All together this provides him with the expertise to oversee the foundation’s financial statements and government compliance.
-Jake lives with his family in Goleta and spends countless hours outdoors, especially being involved in wildlife conservation and youth outdoor activities.
+After many years in Santa Barbara county, Jake now lives with his family in Eagle, Idaho and spends countless hours outdoors, especially being involved in wildlife conservation and youth outdoor activities.

 MARK GOMES - AT LARGE